0xPolycode/polyflow-chains-and-assets-config/README.md

 `rpcUrl` - RPC URL of the chain, may contain `{rpcKey}` placeholder which will be replaced with RPC credentials specified via Polyflow backend properties.
 `name` - Name of the chain.
+`symbol` - Symbol of the chain native asset.
 `decimals` - Number of decimals of the chain-native asset.
 `usdPriceFeed` - Definition of [ChainLink price feed contract](https://docs.chain.link/data-feeds/price-feeds/addresses).
 This price feed is expected to be in USD.